talvorn/talvorn.github.io/wikidump/Earth_Sect.md

 remain equally certain that we are doing perfectly fine without them slicing off hands and tongues, thank you very much."

-**Universe** - "For idiot stargazers, the Universe Sect are actually quite useful.
-The ability to manipulate the flow of luck, along with their scrying abilities makes it difficult to evade their attentions.
+**Universe** - "The presence of one of their observatories in Karamaterra doesn't mean that we should trust a Sect renowned for manipulating luck to their own ends.
+Be cautious."

-And since the attention of the [Seers](Universe_Sect "wikilink") can take the form of a comet to the face, it is not to be discounted."
+**Warrior** - "A staunch front line against the monsters and creatures that threaten us all on a daily basis, as well as reliable, honourable allies."

-**Warrior** - "Little more than a jumped up guild of mercenaries and bodyguards, the Warrior Sect have started getting above their station in recent years.
-The [Bold](Warrior_Sect "wikilink") might be trained and honed to the edge of physical perfection, but that will not help them when we put a thousand volts through them."
+**Water** - "Flexible and useful enough, in their own way, but don't underestimate the effects their waterlogging can have on our ability to manipulate the ground beneath our feet.

-**Water** - "The Water Sect take far too much from their progenitors, the Merfolk.
-Laid back, relaxed and often just lazy, the [Divers](Water_Sect "wikilink") are frankly just a disgrace.
-They have their uses near the coast but their power is nothing to write home about. the ability to turn the ground into a bog is, after all, of limited use when the winds can give us flight."
+Nothing worse than expecting a full quake and only gettings a minor tremor."

 ## **Sect Physrep**

-**Colour**; **Primary Physrep.** - Yellow or gold, the colour of the proverbial lightning bolt.
+**Colour**; **Primary Physrep.** - Brown, as stone or the earth underfoot.

-**Symbol** - The Lightning Bolt
+**Symbol** - The White Mountain

-**Tattoo** - The symbol of the Air Sect is placed upon the *Left Shoulder Blade*
+**Tattoo** - The symbol of the Air Sect is placed upon the *Sternum*.

 **Clothing** - Like most Arcanists, the Air Sect prefer to keep their hands free in order to manage the more complex gestures required of